kubernetes-sigs/blob-csi-driver/docs/workload-identity-static-pv-mount.md

     - grant `Storage Blob Data Contributor` role instead of `Storage Account Contributor` role to the managed identity

 ## Prerequisites
-### 1. Create a cluster with oidc-issuer enabled and get the credential
+### 1. Create a cluster with oidc-issuer enabled and get the AKS cluster credential

 Refer to the [documentation](https://learn.microsoft.com/en-us/azure/aks/use-oidc-issuer#create-an-aks-cluster-with-oidc-issuer) for instructions on creating a new AKS cluster with the `--enable-oidc-issuer` parameter and get the AKS credentials.
 And export following environment variables:
 ```console